Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/Tunnels/4.SSTP/Readme.md

 #### **Remember**:

 * **SSTP** is ideal for environments where **firewall traversal** and **strong security** are required, but it is not as widely supported across all platforms as other VPN protocols like **OpenVPN**.
+* SSTP is available on Windows Vista as in SP1 and later version